Checkfront/API/README.md

 Use of this API is strictly bound by the terms as specified in [Checkfront API Terms of Service](http://www.checkfront.com/terms/#api).

+## Developer Console ##

+The developer console is a new tool added to the platfrom to aid in development and testing of Checkfront integrations.
+It's available under Manage / Developer / Console.
+From here you can issue direct requests to the API making use of all the resources documented here.

 ---

-# Checkfront API Objects
+# Checkfront API Resources

-API Objects provide read and write access to Checkfront data sets.
+API Resources provide read and write access to Checkfront data sets.
 You can access Checkfront objects through standard the REST interface.

-API Objects currently include: Inventory, Booking and Customer.
+API Resources currently include: Inventory, Booking and Customer.
+You can see the full list by  calling /api/3.0/help

 # Inventory